askb/releng-packer-action/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-Common issues and solutions for the VexxHost Tailscale Bastion workflow.
+Common issues and solutions for the OpenStack Tailscale Bastion workflow.

 ## Table of Contents